What does “otona” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “otona” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - otona – 大人 (おとな) : a noun meaning ‘adult’ in Japanese.
 This can also work as plural.
-Depending on the situation and context, this can also work like an adjective to mean ‘adult’, ‘mature’, or ‘grown-up’.
+Depending on the context and situation, this can also work like an adjective to mean ‘adult’, ‘mature’, or ‘grown-up’.
 These two kanji characters literally mean a ‘big person’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 Adults are often bigger than children.

 Hope my explanations are understandable and helpful for Japanese.